Statusnone420/PR-Dashboard/PLAN.md

 If README gallery screenshots or docs screenshots are affected, inspect package scripts and run the appropriate existing screenshot test.

-Do not continue to the next phase after passing gates.
-Report results and wait for explicit user instruction.
+Do not continue to the next phase after passing gates unless the active `/goals` prompt explicitly grants autonomous gated mode.
+In normal gated mode, report results and wait for explicit user instruction.

 ---